The Measure of a Man (Star Trek: The Next Generation): Broadcast

 "The Measure of a Man" was first shown on February 13, 1989, in broadcast syndication.
-It was the ninth episode of the second season and received Nielsen ratings of 11.3 percent on the first broadcast.
-It was one of the best rated episodes during the second season, alongside the previous episode, "A Matter of Honor", which were the highest since "The Big Goodbye" released in syndication during the week of February 14, 1988.
+It was the ninth episode of the second season and received Nielsen ratings of 11.3% on the first broadcast.
+It was one of the best-rated episodes during the second season, alongside the previous episode, "A Matter of Honor", which were the highest since "The Big Goodbye" released in syndication during the week of February 14, 1988.